What is online shopping?

 - Someone sitting behind you may see your screen when you type information.

-- You might forget to log-out.
+- Don’t forget to log-out.
 Another person may use your account or steal information.

 - Read your credit card statements.
 Check your account regularly.